-In summary, we have investigated the quantum phase synchronization of a driven TLS coupled to a zero temperature bosonic environment.
-Explaining the influence of classical driving on phase synchronization was the missing point in previous works \cite{Ali2022} and is essential for understanding the mechanism of phase locking in open quantum systems.
-In the Markovian regime, we have shown that the presence of classical field will drive the phase preference to the opposite direction, which is known as anti-phase locking.
-However, the initial phase preference could be preserved for a quite long time in non-Markovian environment with the assistance of classical driving.
-Such a phenomenon of phase locking should be attributed to the synergistic action of classical driving and non-Markovian effects.
-To quantify the strength of synchronization and depict the synchronization regions, we have defined the $S$-function and its maximal value as synchronization measure.
-We have systematically discussed how the synchronization regions determined by different systemic parameters and observed the typical features of the Arnold tongue for a synchronized system.
+In summary, we have investigated the quantum phase synchronization of a driven TLS coupled to a zero-temperature bosonic environment.
+In the Markovian regime, we have shown that the presence of a classical field will drive the phase preference to the $\phi=\pi$ direction, which is known as anti-phase locking.
+However, the initial phase preference could be locked for a quite long time in the non-Markovian environment with the assistance of classical driving.
+Such a phenomenon of in-phase locking should be attributed to the synergistic action of classical driving and non-Markovian effects.
+To quantify the strength of synchronization and depict the synchronization regions, we have introduced the $S$-function and its maximal value as synchronization measures.
+We have systematically discussed how the synchronization regions are determined by different systemic parameters and observed the typical features of the Arnold tongue for a synchronized system.
 The remarkable result in our model is that the Arnold tongue is hollowed.
 The synchronization regions exist both inside and outside the tongue while the unsynchronized region marks out the boundary of the tongue.
 We point out that the locked phases inside and outside the tongue are different.
 Finally, we have provided an intuitive physical interpretation for the classical-driving-assisted quantum phase synchronization according to the quasimode theory.
-These findings provide valuable tools for (anti-)synchronizing in the open quantum systems via the reservoir engineering.
+These findings provide valuable tools for synchronizing in the open quantum systems via reservoir engineering.